moves-rwth/storm/getting-started.md

 cmake ..
 ```

 Check the output carefully for errors and warnings.
 If all requirements are properly installed and found, you are ready to build storm and move to the next step.
-If case of errors, check the [requirements](documentation/installation/requirements.html) or consult the [troubleshooting guide](documentation/installation/troubleshooting).
+In case of errors, check the [requirements](documentation/installation/requirements.html), consult the [troubleshooting guide](documentation/installation/troubleshooting) and, if necessary, [file a bug](documentation/installation/troubleshooting.html#file-an-issue).

 ## Build step